 Carefully consider and articulate the criteria that matter for the position.
 Use these criteria to develop the position announcement and throughout the search process as a guide for evaluating candidates.

-- Include contributions to equity, diversity and inclusion in the search criteria.
-(See options discussed in step 4 below for how these contributions can be included in the position announcement.)
+- Include contributions to diversity, equity and inclusion in the search criteria.
+(See options discussed in step 5 below for how these contributions can be included in the position announcement.)

-- Signal explicitly that both the Department and the University value equity, diversity and inclusion and their contributions to the intellectual life of UO.
-This can be done by including contributions to diversity, equity and inclusion as a preferred qualification and/or requiring candidates to address this criteria in a cover letter or separate statement.
-(See examples below.)
+- Signal explicitly that both the Department and the University value equity, diversity, and inclusion and their contributions to the intellectual life of UO.
+This can be done by including contributions to diversity, equity, and inclusion as a preferred qualification and requiring candidates to address this criteria in a cover letter or separate statement (see examples below).

-1) Suggest that candidates address criteria in cover letter, e.g., “UO is dedicated to the goal of building a culturally diverse and pluralistic faculty committed to teaching and working in a multicultural environment and strongly encourages applications from minorities, women, and people with disabilities.
-Applicants are encouraged to include in their cover letter information about how they will further this goal;”
+2) Suggest that candidates address criteria in cover letter (e.g., “UO is dedicated to the goal of building a culturally diverse and pluralistic faculty committed to teaching and working in a multicultural environment and strongly encourages applications from minorities, women, and people with disabilities.
+Applicants are asked to include in their cover letter information about how they have furthered/will further this goal”).

-2) Specify that candidates are required to submit a statement addressing their contributions to diversity, equity and inclusion (1 page limit); or
+3) Specify that candidates are required to submit a statement addressing their contributions to diversity, equity and inclusion in more detail such as discussing:

 Note: UO position announcements will automatically include official language regarding the UO’s non-discrimination & Affirmative Action policy.

-- Advertise in forums, groups, or organizations that serve underrepresented communities.
-Refer to the Diversity Resources list (at the bottom of the Faculty Recruitment: TTF Search page) for potential options and/or address other appropriate locations that you have identified.
+- Advertise in forums, groups, or organizations that serve underrepresented groups.
+Refer to the Diversity Resources list (at the bottom of https://hr.uoregon.edu/recruitment/hiring-faculty-and-staff/recruitment-advertising-guide/faculty-position/faculty) for potential options and/or address other appropriate locations that you have identified.

 - Use cross-disciplinary listservs and hiring platforms if appropriate.